Freelance Pricing? Part III: When to offer a discount

 Time to read: 1 minute

-A month into being a freelance PR and each day I lurch from dismay to delight – here’s a taster:
+A month into offering freelance PR support.
+Each day, I lurch from dismay to delight – here’s a taster:

 oh that chair looks really comfy..